What are SUN Bucks?

 Background

-A federal law called the Consolidated Appropriations Act passed in December 2022 to create SUN Bucks across the country.
-California passed a law in July 2023 to join the program.
+The federal Consolidated Appropriates Act from December 2022 created Summer EBT nationwide.
+California opted in by passing state legislation in July 2023.
 The California Department of Social Services is the lead agency implementing the program, in partnership with the California Department of Education.

 Using Your SUN Bucks

-SUN Bucks are put on an EBT card.
-Each eligible child in your family will get one card with $120 to buy groceries – that’s $40 per month for June, July, and August.
-You can use your card to buy food at most grocery stores, farmer's markets, and other authorized retailers, including online at stores like Amazon and Walmart.
+Each eligible child gets $120 on a SUN Bucks card.
+Families can use SUN Bucks to buy food at most grocery stores, farmer's markets, and other authorized retailers, including online at stores like Amazon and Walmart.

-You can use your SUN Bucks and receive other food assistance programs such as summer meals, CalFresh, and Women, Infants, and Children (WIC).
+You can use SUN Bucks and still get other food assistance programs such as summer meals, CalFresh, and Women, Infants, and Children (WIC).

-SUN Bucks must be used within 122 days of funds being loaded to your card.
-Any unused money on your card after 122 days will expire.
+Families must use SUN Bucks within 122 days of funds being loaded to the card.
+Any unused money after 122 days will expire.
 Expired benefits cannot be replaced or put back on your card.